Grave Creek Mound – One Of North America’s Most Curious Ancient Monuments

 The Controversial Grave Creek Stone

-The Grave Creek Mound was first discovered in the late 1700s by English immigrant Joseph Tomlinson, who built a house just in front of the mound.
+The Grave Creek Mound was first discovered in the late 1700s by English immigrant Joseph Tomlinson, who built a house just before the mound.

 About 60 years later, Tomlinson's descendant Jesse started digging tunnels into the mound and discovered two burial chambers filled with skeletons, jewelry, and seashells.